vippsas/vipps-login-wordpress/readme.txt

  * The port 443 must be open for outward traffic on your servers firewall

 == Upgrade Notice ==
-Version 1.2.8: Send version headers to Vipps on login Version 1.2.7: Minor fixes
+Version 1.3.0: Suport MobilePay and improve settings screen Version 1.2.8: Send version headers to Vipps MobilePay on login Version 1.2.7: Minor fixes
 Version 1.2.0: Adds support for using the phone number as "login key" and changing email addresses; cleanup Version 1.2.1: Minor fix for Gutenberg block